gtergeomatica/PLUGIN_CHM_FROM_LIDAR/README.md

 <li> always from Qt Linguist File --> Release to create the .qm file (NB. the .qm file is called by the plugin_name.py file in the init method, pay attention to the declared name of the .qm file)
 <li> instead of creating the .qm file from Qt Linguist, it is possible to create it running <b>make transcompile</b> in terminal (linux)
 </ul>
-Whenever you add/change something in the files/UI you have to run make transup again, translate and recompile the .qm file
+Whenever you add/change something in the files .py/.ui you have to run make transup again, translate and recompile the .qm file

 <b>NB:</b> We have modified the update-strings.sh file in the scripts folder of the plugin directory.
 This file initially called the pylupdate4 (line 51) tool but we have to change it with pylupdate5 because of the installed version of Qt.